HomeAbout UsBooksContestAuthorsNewsLinksContact Us

 —Leatha Kendrick

 Meticulously observed and elegantly composed, Rooney's poems celebrate and mourn the beauty of nature, the transcendence of art, and the death of the beloved.
 They write back to Rilke, examine a childhood relic from her lost brother, embrace grandchildren, and everywhere render the music of this world with learning and longing.
-Fountains for Orpheus is a volume to savor.
+The Compost Reader is a volume to savor.

 —George Ella Lyon